In this article:

 - What are some best practices for NPS surveys?

-Net Promoter Score® (NPS) is a proven methodology for understanding customer loyalty, developed by researchers with Bain & Company in 2003.
+Net Promoter Score® (NPS), developed by researchers with Bain & Company in 2003, is a proven method for understanding customer loyalty.

 As a metric, NPS can offer sharp insight into areas of brand value, referral potential, customer churn, and more.
 Meanwhile, closing the loop with customers and internalizing their NPS feedback can provide leaders with the basis to drive changes throughout an organization.